Hiestermann/SwiftNotes/InterviewQuestions.md

 # Questions to the interviewer

-- What would be your expectations to make the hiring a success
+- What would be your expectations to make the hiring a success?
+- For what are you looking for in a team mate?